Jonathan Winters: Early career

 After promising his wife that he would return to Dayton if he did not make it in a year, and with $56.46 in his pocket, he moved to New York City, staying with friends in Greenwich Village.
 After obtaining Martin Goodman as his agent, he began stand-up routines in various New York nightclubs.
 His earliest network television appearance was in 1954 on Chance of a Lifetime, hosted by Dennis James on the DuMont Television Network, where Winters again appeared as "Johnny Winters".

 Winters made television history in 1956 when RCA broadcast the first public demonstration of color videotape on The Jonathan Winters Show.
 Author David Hajdu wrote in The New York Times (2006), "He soon used video technology 'to appear as two characters,' bantering back and forth, seemingly in the studio at the same time.
 You could say he invented the video stunt."

 His big break occurred (with the revised name of Jonathan) when he worked for Alistair Cooke on the CBS Television Sunday morning show Omnibus.
 In 1957 he performed in the first color television show, a 15-minute routine sponsored by Tums.

-From 1959 to 1964, Winters' voice could be heard in a series of popular television commercials for Utica Club beer.
+From 1959 to 1964, his voice was heard in a series of popular television commercials for Utica Club beer.
 In the ads, he provided the voices of talking beer steins named Shultz and Dooley.
 Later, he became a spokesman for Hefty brand trash bags, for whom he appeared as a dapper garbageman known for collecting "gahr-bahj," as well as "Maude Frickert" and other characters.
+Winters also appeared in commercials as a spokesman for other brands such as Good Humor ice cream and the California Egg Commission.

 Winters recorded many classic comedy albums for the Verve Records label, starting in 1960.
-Probably the best known of his characters from this period is "Maude Frickert", the seemingly sweet old lady with the barbed tongue.
-He was a favorite of Jack Paar, who hosted The Tonight Show from 1957 to 1962, and appeared frequently on his television programs, even going so far as to impersonate then–U.S. president John F. Kennedy over the telephone as a prank on Paar.
+Probably the best known of his characters from this period is "Maude Frickert", the seemingly sweet old lady with the barbed tongue (reportedly named for comedic actress Maudie Prickett).
+He was a favorite of Jack Paar, who hosted The Tonight Show from 1957 to 1962, and appeared frequently on his television programs, even going so far as to impersonate then U.S. president John F. Kennedy over the telephone as a prank on Paar.

 Winters had a dramatic role in The Twilight Zone episode "A Game of Pool" (episode 3.5 aired on October 13, 1961).
 He also recorded Ogden Nash's The Carnival of the Animals poems to Camille Saint-Saëns's classical opus.